 Students are aware of the need to have access to a computer system with WIFI capacity.
-The online environment utilizes the Canvas learning management system.
+The digital environment utilizes the Canvas learning management system.
 Technology support is available to students and faculty through the online advocate or our technology support services.
 Canvas also offers online support 24/7.
-The online classrooms support access to the library resources, writing and tutoring center, online textbooks, and in some courses, access to software programs.
+The distance education classrooms support access to the library resources, writing and tutoring center, digital textbooks, and in some courses, access to software programs.